 - O (4th)

-To change to a Colemak layout, it is a very similar process as switching to Dvorak on a Mac.
+To change to a Colemak layout is a very similar process to switching to Dvorak on a Mac.
 On a Windows PC, however, there is no easy way to reconfigure your keyboard which is one reason it has a very small userbase.
 It is difficult to make a Windows PC run a perfect Colemak layout, but there is a third-party application that Colemak.com has created for Windows users, although the Caps Lock on a QWERTY is not replaced with the second Backspace key without downloading another program that has not been yet had an impartial assessment.
-All said, it is common to see in the Dvorak community hold the Colemak layout in high regard and they are both well respected in the general QWERTY typing community.
+All said, it is common to see in the Dvorak community holds the Colemak layout in high regard and they are both well respected in the general QWERTY typing community.

-Created in collaboration with: Keyboard Kings
+Created in collaboration with Keyboard Kings